Darrin Camilleri: 2020 election and third State House term

 In his third term, Camilleri served on the Education Committee, the Families, Children, and Seniors Committee, and the Financial Services Committee.

-2022 Election and run for State Senate
+2022 election and first State Senate term

 On January 10, 2022, Camilleri announced his campaign for Michigan's 4th State Senate District.

 On August 4, 2022, he won the Democratic Party nomination unopposed.

 In the 2022 general election, Camilleri faced Republican Houston James.
 He defeated James 64,393 votes to 51,963 votes.

 Camilleri was chosen to be assistant majority leader, the first Democrat to hold this position since 1983.
+He also became Chairman of the PreK-12 School Aid Budget, and was chosen to serve on committees that encompass Elections, Energy, Transportation, and Labor.

 He was sworn in on January 1, 2023.

-Personal life

-Camilleri is a Roman Catholic and is a parishioner at St. Joseph Catholic Church in Trenton, Michigan.
-He has noted his love of bowling, telling progressive candidate recruitment organization Run for Something that he was an "all-state bowler" in high school and that "bowling is really big in my family."